-Hurricane Season Approaches: 4 Ways to Waterproof Your Stuff
+Hurricane Preparedness Tips: 4 Ways to Waterproof Your Stuff

 Taking advantage of the calm before a storm to prepare can help keep you afloat when severe weather strikes.
 So, with May 19th kicking off Hurricane Preparedness Week, this might be the time to think about enhancing the basics of your emergency kit (water, food, prescriptions, radio, flashlights, batteries, etc.) with waterproof supplies that can help keep your home and valuables safe and dry, and your family a bit more calm during a big storm.